-The collection, preservation, and use of materials in the Scandinavian Immigrant Experience Collection are subject to the general policies and procedures governing other collections in the Mortvedt Library.
+The collection, preservation, and use of materials in the Scandinavian Immigrant Experience Collection are subject to the general policies and procedures governing other collections in the Archives and Special Collections.

 b.
 Acquisition of Material

 All materials given to the Collection become the exclusive property of Pacific Lutheran University.
-If it is deemed advisable, a gift to the Collection shall be conveyed by a deed or other legal instrument describing the material, stating any use restrictions, and listing any exceptions to the conveyance of full property and literary rights.
-The curator shall have the right to dispose of gift material in any way she/he wishes.
+A gift to the Collection shall be conveyed by a deed or other legal instrument describing the material, stating any use restrictions, and listing any exceptions to the conveyance of full property and literary rights.
+The archivist shall have the right to dispose of gift material in any way she/he wishes.
 This includes the right to give such material to other institutions.